 When asked about what attracted her to the project, Barrymore explains how Colette’s involvement fuelled her to sign up for the project.
 “A huge part of why I wanted to do this film, as well as honour the subject matter, was wanting to work with Toni Colette.
 I think she is truly one of the greatest living actresses, not of our time, but ever.
 When you say her name, it warrants the greatest respect.
 People always pull out several different characters or films that she has done, that affected them, or that they loved the most – and the list is long!”

 Toni and Drew’s chemistry was instant when meeting on set.
 According to Catherine, “the first time they met, honestly, it was magical.
-They were just alive and playing off each other, because they’re both creative, fun, amazing, brilliant souls.
+They were just alive and playing off each other because they’re both creative, fun, amazing, brilliant souls.
 So it was beautiful.”

-Morwenna’s heart-wrenching and hilarious script was a huge draw for all the lead actors.
+Morwenna’s heart-wrenching and the hilarious script was a huge draw for all the lead actors.
 “When I first read the script, I had goosebumps,” says Toni Colette.
 “I knew immediately that I wanted to be in it.
-It was really very exciting, because it was about female friendship and it was about so many things.
+It was really very exciting because it was about female friendship and it was about so many things.
 It just seemed very, very honest and just bloody funny.”
 Toni has been following the film’s progress for years and felt she needed to be involved.
 “I had such firm belief in this movie and I kept seeing it and feeling it and it never left my mind, over several years.
 I think it just goes to show that, when all the stars align, things happen as they are meant to.
 I cannot imagine this movie being made in any other way, or with any other people.”

 Drew Barrymore was drawn to join the project as soon as she saw Morwenna’s inspirational script – “I think Morwenna’s writing is so succinct; there’s so much being said in one sentence and the characters really have a tennis match in their dialogue, which I love and find so refreshing.
 Each scene seemed to make so much sense and said more and more about their relationship, or solidified their ability to dance with one another.
 I also commend her for being able to tackle a subject the way she has.

 “It is so difficult to speak about cancer.
 The thing that really strikes me about this film is that I’ve seen so many people have to endure this journey.
 Also, it speaks of the people who love those people and have had to go on that journey with them and how painful it is for them.
-To not isolate it only to the person who is going through it, but to include their world around them, is so important and so powerful.
+To not isolate it only to the person who is going through it, but to include the world around them, is so important and so powerful.
 To handle a subject that is beyond delicate, in a way that is very real and humorous and authentic, really takes someone who is quite beyond brilliant, so I really love Morwenna for that.”

 Dominic Cooper was moved by Morwenna’s script.
 “It’s heart-wrenching because of its simplicity.
 It’s a huge talent as a writer not to over-write and to understand, in a film like this more than anything, that the tiniest of moments are so powerful when there’s so much at stake.
 When you’re fully aware of what all these people are experiencing, a gesture often says a million things; it needs something delicate and not a great deal said, to make it work.”